What is Serverless Architecture?

 Applications made using Serverless architecture or Function as a Service are generally known as serverless apps.

 The Serverless code can be used in combination with code written in conventional server style, such as microservices.
-For example, some part of a web application could be written as microservices and another part could be written as serverless code.
+For example, some parts of a web application could be written as microservices and another part could be written as serverless code.
 Alternatively, an application could be composed that utilizes no provisioned servers by any means, being totally serverless.

 Serverless apps can also handle both asynchronous and synchronous operations.
 The serverless platform you are using will manage the input/output options and language you can write the app in.